Estimated reading time: 6 minutes

 BANANA PUDDING IS HAPPENING RIGHT HERE

-If someone were to put a bowl of old-fashioned banana pudding near me and left, it would be gone when they got back.
+If someone put a bowl of old-fashioned banana pudding near me and left, it would be gone when they returned.

 I’m sneaky that way, ha!